-I train my clients to get the most bang for their workout time, so I rely on my Xen Strength method, similar to yoga sculpt, to get them happy, hot and calm in the least amount of time.
+I train my clients to get the most bang for their workout time, so I rely on my Xen Strength method which includes yoga sculpt classes with weights.

-And you can expect to burn an extra 120 calories a day for every three pounds of muscle you gain, which is key for weight loss and long-term weight control.
+Yoga sculpt can help you burn an extra 120 calories a day for every three pounds of muscle you gain, which is key for weight loss and long-term weight control.
 Those extra 120 calories a day can add up to about 10 pounds of fat loss per year.
-Woo-Hoo!

 Listen, I know that increasing your bone density might not sound sexy, but you’ll thank me when you don’t break your hip next time you slip on a sheet of ice or trip off the curb, because your bones are stronger.